frappe/insights/README.md

 	<a href="https://docs.frappeinsights.com">Documentation</a>
 </div>

-## Introduction
+## Frappe Insights
-Frappe Insights is an open-source project designed to simplify data analysis and reporting from databases.
-Built upon the Frappe Framework, Frappe Insights aims to provide an intuitive interface that enables users to effortlessly generate complex reports and gain valuable insights from their data.
+Insights is a 100% open-source BI tool designed to make data analysis and reporting more accessible to technical as well as non-technical users.

 ## Motivation
-The inspiration behind Frappe Insights was the need to simplify data analysis for the apps built upon Frappe Framework.
-While the framework provides robust tools for managing structured data using DocTypes, analyzing and visualizing that data often requires developer expertise.
-Frappe Insights aims to bridge this gap by offering a user-friendly solution that empowers non-technical users to perform data analysis tasks without relying on developers.
+Building custom apps or creating structured data has been very easy with Frappe Framework.
+However, extracting information from these apps was not a very good experience.
+Users needed to know how to write SQL queries to create reports to gain valuable information from the data.
+So I wanted to improve the experience of building these reports and dashboards for everyone in our team.

 ## Key Features

+**Connect Multiple Sources**: You can integrate data from multiple databases, files and spreadsheets.
+Getting all your data into one place helps you analyse interconnected data.

-**Query Builder**: Frappe Insights offers a user-friendly query builder interface that allows users to create database queries without the need for extensive SQL knowledge.
-The interface provides a step-by-step approach for building queries, empowering users to easily select tables, apply filters, perform calculations, and more.
+**Query Builder**: Frappe Insights a user-friendly query builder interface that allows users to create queries without any SQL knowledge.
+The interface provides a step-by-step approach for building queries, empowering users to easily select tables, add joins, apply filters, perform calculations, and more.

-**Visualizations and Dashboards**: Once a query is created, Frappe Insights enables users to visualize the results using a variety of charts and graphs.
-Users can easily create custom dashboards by combining multiple visualizations to gain a comprehensive view of their data.
+**Visualizations and Dashboards**: You can visualize the query results using a variety of charts and graphs.
+Frappe Insights also suggests the best chart for a given result set.
+You can create dashboards using a drag-and-drop interface and add filters on the dashboard to apply on the charts.

-**Connectivity**: Frappe Insights currently supports integration with MySQL databases, allowing users to connect to their existing databases and work directly with their data.
+**Database Support**: Frappe Insights currently supports MySQL, PostgreSQL, DuckDB, BigQuery databases.
 More database integrations are planned for the future.

 ## Under the Hood

 [**Frappe Framework**](https://github.com/frappe/frappe): Frappe Insights is built upon the Frappe Framework, a full-stack web application framework written in Python and Javascript.
 The framework provides a robust foundation for building web applications, including a database abstraction layer, user authentication, and a REST API.

-[**Frappe UI**](https://github.com/frappe/frappe-ui): Frappe Insights uses the Frappe UI, a Vue-based UI library, to provide a modern and responsive user interface.
+[**Frappe UI**](https://github.com/frappe/frappe-ui): Frappe Insights uses Frappe UI, a Vue-based UI library, to provide a modern user interface.
 The Frappe UI library provides a variety of components that can be used to build single-page applications on top of the Frappe Framework.

 [**SQLAlchemy**](https://github.com/sqlalchemy/sqlalchemy): Frappe Insights uses SQLAlchemy, a Python SQL toolkit and Object Relational Mapper, to interact with the database.
 SQLAlchemy provides a powerful and flexible interface for working with databases, allowing Frappe Insights to support multiple database integrations.

 [**eCharts**](https://github.com/apache/echarts): Frappe Insights uses eCharts, a powerful open-source charting and visualization library, to render charts and graphs. eCharts provides a variety of chart types and customization options, allowing Frappe Insights to provide a rich and interactive data visualization experience.

-[**Pandas**](https://github.com/pandas-dev/pandas): Frappe Insights uses Pandas, a Python data analysis library, to perform data analysis tasks.
-Pandas provides a variety of data structures and functions for working with structured data, allowing Frappe Insights to provide powerful data analysis capabilities.

 ## Installation